Keynesian economics: Active fiscal policy

 If the interest rate at which businesses and consumers can borrow decreases, investments that were previously uneconomic become profitable, and large consumer sales normally financed through debt (such as houses, automobiles, and, historically, even appliances like refrigerators) become more affordable.
 A principal function of central banks in countries that have them is to influence this interest rate through a variety of mechanisms collectively called monetary policy.
 This is how monetary policy that reduces interest rates is thought to stimulate economic activity, i.e., "grow the economy"—and why it is called expansionary monetary policy.

 Expansionary fiscal policy consists of increasing net public spending, which the government can effect by a) taxing less, b) spending more, or c) both.
 Investment and consumption by government raises demand for businesses' products and for employment, reversing the effects of the aforementioned imbalance.
 If desired spending exceeds revenue, the government finances the difference by borrowing from capital markets by issuing government bonds.
 This is called deficit spending.
 Two points are important to note at this point.
 First, deficits are not required for expansionary fiscal policy, and second, it is only change in net spending that can stimulate or depress the economy.
 For example, if a government ran a deficit of 10% both last year and this year, this would represent neutral fiscal policy.
 In fact, if it ran a deficit of 10% last year and 5% this year, this would actually be contractionary.
 On the other hand, if the government ran a surplus of 10% of GDP last year and 5% this year, that would be expansionary fiscal policy, despite never running a deficit at all.

-But – contrary to some critical characterizations of it – Keynesianism does not consist solely of deficit spending, since it recommends adjusting fiscal policies according to cyclical circumstances.
+Contrary to some critical characterizations of it, Keynesianism does not consist solely of deficit spending, since it recommends adjusting fiscal policies according to cyclical circumstances.
 An example of a counter-cyclical policy is raising taxes to cool the economy and to prevent inflation when there is abundant demand-side growth, and engaging in deficit spending on labour-intensive infrastructure projects to stimulate employment and stabilize wages during economic downturns.